 A tab for Young’s The Needle and the Damage Done can be found here.

 The Needle and the Damage Done is a melancholy acoustic ballad about the dangers of drug use and how it affected Canadian-American singer-songwriter Neil Young’s friends and bandmates.
-The song has been further popularized by a ton of covers, including covers by the Dave Matthews Band, Jake Bugg, Ashley Cleveland, and Pearl Jam, among many others.
+The song has been further popularized by a ton of covers, including covers by the Dave Matthews Band, Jake Bugg, Ashley Cleveland, and Pearl Jam, amongst others.

 Blue by The Jayhawks